-Our proposed changes to the RTS are shown below with additions underlined and as a strikethrough. d deletions marked Proposed changes to provision Applies to: slots Gaming (including bingo) and betting on virtual events RTS requirement 14C The gambling system must not offer functionality which facilitates playing multiple products at the same time. slots games or RTS implementation guidance 14C a.
-Operators are not permitted to offer functionality designed to allow players to play games at the same time.
-This includes, but is not limited to, split screen or multi-s b.
-Combining multiple slots games titles in a way which facilitates simultaneous play c.
-This does not prevent multi tabling in peer-to-peer poker or multiple entries to bing (including bingo) and betting on virtual events not offer functionality which facilitates playing multiple slets games or ance 14C It to offer functionality designed to allow players to play multiple slets his includes, but is not limited to, split screen or multi-screen functionality.
-It is in a way which facilitates simultaneous play is not permitted.
-It tabling in peer-to-peer poker or multiple entries to bingo games.
-Be with extending the proposal to prohibit which enables playing multiple gaming products?
-But answer below 51 To what extent do you agree with extending the proposal to prohibit operator-led functionality which enables playing multiple simultaneous games to all gaming products?
+Our proposed changes to the RTS are shown below with additions underlined and deletions marked as a strikethrough.
+Proposed changes to provision Applies to: slots Gaming (including bingo) and betting on virtual events RTS requirement 14C The gambling system must not offer functionality which facilitates playing multiple slots games or products at the same time.
+RTS implementation guidance 14C Operators are not permitted to offer functionality designed to allow players to play multiple slots games at the same time.
+This includes, but is not limited to, split screen or multi-screen functionality.
+Combining multiple slots games titles in a way which facilitates simultaneous play is not permitted.
+This does not prevent multi tabling in peer-to-peer poker or multiple entries to bingo games.
+51 To what extent do you agree with extending the proposal to prohibit operator-led functionality which enables playing multiple simultaneous games to all gaming products?
 Please select only one item Strongly agree Agree Neither agree nor disagree Disagree Strongly disagree 52 Please give reasons for your answer below 53 Do you have any comments about implementation issues, timelines and practicalities?